 Since the beginning, the Festival has always been about benefiting the community and beyond.
 With every delicious strawberry bite non-profit food booths reap 100 percent of the profits to benefit their causes.
 Additional charitable groups aligned with the Festival receive stipends or grants.
-Since its inception, the California Strawberry Festival has raised close to $4 million dollars to help others in the extended community.
+Since its inception, the California Strawberry Festival has raised more than $4 million dollars to help others in the extended community.

 The Festival produces income for over 20 groups that rely on the celebration as their major source of annual fundraising.
 From upgraded computers to new sports uniforms, buses for field trip outings, repairs, new construction, after school music programs, and more, revenues ultimately reach out to impact the lives of others.
 Coming together in the name of fun, youths and mentors of all ages work alongside one another, decorate their booths and sell to patrons in their “fun” fundraising quest.